-- I. POLICY: Methodist College complies with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act. - II.
-PURPOSE: To ensure equal opportunity for qualified individuals with disabilities as defined by the Americans with Disabilities Act of 1990 (ADA), the ADA Amendments Act of 2008 (ADAAA) and Section 504 of the Rehabilitation Act of 1973. - III.
-ELIGIBILITY: Students with disabilities must otherwise qualify for the program, classes and clinical in which reasonable accommodations are sought.
+Methodist College complies with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.
+This ensures equal opportunity for qualified individuals with disabilities as defined by the Americans with Disabilities Act of 1990 (ADA), the ADA Amendments Act of 2008 (ADAAA) and Section 504 of the Rehabilitation Act of 1973.

+Students with disabilities must otherwise qualify for the program, classes and clinical in which reasonable accommodations are sought.
 Under Title III of the ADA, the term "disability" is defined as "with respect to an individual, a physical or mental impairment that substantially limits one or more of the major life activities of such individual; a record of such an impairment; or being regarded as having such an impairment."